bat/bat/INSTALL.md

     make
     make install

 to compile and install BAT.
-Note that depending on the setting of installation prefix you might need root privileges to be able to install BAT and run `sudo make install` instead of plain `make install`.
-In the former case, you might need to run `sudo ldconfig` just once to help the linker pick up the new libraries immediately.
+Note that depending on the setting of the installation prefix you might need super-user privileges to be able to install BAT and run `sudo make install` instead of plain `make install`.
+In the former case, you might need to run `sudo ldconfig` just once to help the loader pick up the new libraries immediately.

 System setup
 ------------

 After installation, BAT offers two mechanisms to make BAT available:

-1. The script `bat-config` returns the installation prefix, the libraries for linking, the C flags, and the version as
+1. The script `bat-config` returns details of the BAT installation directories and compilation settings; see `bat-config`.

-        bat-config --prefix
-        bat-config --libs
-        bat-config --cflags
-        bat-config --version

 2. The file `bat.pc` contains the same information as above and can be used by the more powerful `pkg-config`; e.g.,